andygrunwald/TrendingGithub/README.md

 Usage of ./TrendingGithub:
   -debug
     	Outputs the tweet instead of tweet it (useful for development).
+Env var: TRENDINGGITHUB_DEBUG -expvar-port int
-Env var: TRENDINGGITHUB_DEBUG -storage-auth string
+    	Port which will be used for the expvar TCP server.
+Env var: TRENDINGGITHUB_EXPVAR_PORT (default 8123) -storage-auth string
     	Storage Auth (e.g. myPassword or <empty>).
 Env var: TRENDINGGITHUB_STORAGE_AUTH -storage-url string